CMSgov/dpc-app/README.md

 ### Running DPC via Docker

-Click on [Install Docker](https://www.docker.com/products/docker-desktop) to setup Docker.
+Click on [Install Docker](https://www.docker.com/products/docker-desktop) to set up Docker.
 The application (along with all required dependencies) can be automatically started with the following command: `make start-app`.
 The individual services can be started (along with their dependencies) by passing the service name to the `up` command.